manoelcampos/sma-torrent/README.md

 ----------
 The project can be useful just as a concept proof of Multi-Agent Systems (MAS), once the architecture of MAS using the JADE framework imposes a centralized server to allow the communication between the clients (agents/peers).

 Several BitTorrent systems have evolved to a decentralized management architecture that provides more independency, security, scalability and fault-tolerance.
-By this way, the current project doesn't intend to be a viable BitTorrent client, but only a case study of MAS and JADE framework use.
+This way, the current project doesn't intend to be a viable BitTorrent client, but only a case study of MAS and JADE framework use.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 For more information, see the [license file](LICENSE).